Table of Contents

 How do you capitalize a title correctly?

-To capitalize a title correctly, always capitalize the first and last words, along with all nouns, pronouns, verbs, adjectives, and adverbs.
-Keep smaller words like articles, prepositions, and conjunctions in lowercase, unless they begin or end the title.
+Capitalize the first and last words, plus all the key parts of speech in between—nouns, pronouns, verbs, adjectives, and adverbs.
+Keep smaller words (articles, prepositions, conjunctions) lowercase unless they start or end the title.

 Which words are typically not capitalized in titles?

-Words typically not capitalized in titles include articles (a, an, the), conjunctions (and, but, for), and prepositions (in, on, at, to), unless they are the first or last word of the title.
+Typically not capitalized: articles (a, an, the), conjunctions (and, but, for), and prepositions (in, on, at, to) unless they’re the first or last word of the title.

 Should titles always be Capitalised?